Sachini-Dissanayaka/DrivenData_PumpItUp/README.md

 The feature wpt_name has a high cardinality which means 37400 distinct values.
 So the feature wpt_name had been also dropped.

 Since the feature construction_year has 34.9% zeros and the feature population has 36% zeros, the zeros in both the features construction_year and population were filled with NaNs.

+And also population has outliers which was identified using Box plot visulization.

 The missing values in the features funder, installer, subvillage, public_meeting, scheme_management, permit, and construction_year had been filled with their most frequent values.
 And the missing values in the feature population are filled with its mean.